Chaotic diffusion of complex trajectory and its quantum signature: Introduction

-On the other hand, the study of periodical-driven systems has attracted increasing attention in recent years.
-Many intrinsic quantum phenomena, such as many-body localization \cite{Huse2015,Ponte2015,Lazarides2015}, time crystal \cite{Zhang2017,Yao2017,Yao2018,Nayak2018}, and Floquet topological phases \cite{Lindner2011,Titum2015,Zhou2016,Roy2017}, have been revealed in this kind of systems.
-Nowadays, the time periodic systems have widely applications and play an important role in many branches of physics (see, e.g., \cite{Scully1997,Grifoni1998,Della2007,Della2013} and references therein).
-Therefore, it is of great interest to extend the investigations of periodical-driven quantum systems within the context of non-Hermitian quantum mechanics.
-Various population oscillations \cite{Wu2012,Ganainy2012}, anomalous level crossing rule \cite{Moiseyev22011}, unique transport behavior \cite{Della2013}, and the exotic topological phases \cite{Gong2013,Zhou2018} have been revealed in the time-periodic non-Hermitian systems with $\mathcal{PT}$ symmetry.
-To get a better and deep understanding of the properties of the periodical-driven $\mathcal{PT}$ Hamiltonians, however, more works are still needed.
+On the other hand, the research of periodically-driven systems has become increasingly popular in recent years.
+Many intrinsic quantum phenomena, such as many-body localization~\cite{Huse2015,Ponte2015,Lazarides2015}, time crystals~\cite{Zhang2017,Yao2017,Yao2018,Nayak2018} and Floquet topological phase~\cite{Lindner2011,Titum2015,Zhou2016,Roy2017}, have been revealed in this type of systems.
+Nowadays, periodically-driven systems have a wide range of applications and play an important role in many branches of physics~\cite{Grifoni1998,Della2007,Della2013,Huang2020a,Huang2020b}.
+Therefore, it is of great interest to extend the research of periodically-driven quantum systems to non-Hermitian quantum mechanics.
+So far, various population oscillations~\cite{Wu2012,Ganainy2012}, abnormal level crossing rule~\cite{Moiseyev22011} and exotic topological phases~\cite{Gong2013,Zhou2018} have been found in the time-periodic non-Hermitian systems with $\mathcal{PT}$ symmetry.
+However, more work is needed to get a better insight into periodically-driven $\mathcal{PT}$-symmetric systems.